pckv/kompis/README.md

 }
 ```

-- `409 CONFLICT` if a user with the given email exists
+- `404 CONFLICT` if a user with the given email does not exist
+- `403`          if a user with the given email already exist

 ---
 #### Get user